smilingrumia/pixiv-extraction/README.md

 ### Play ugoira on smartphone?
   Install mpv player
-  Open mpv -> Settings -> Advanced ->  Edit mpv.conf -> type "loop" -> SAVE
+  Open mpv -> Settings -> Advanced ->  Edit mpv.conf -> type loop -> SAVE
   copy ugoira to smartphone and play.

 ### Want to DL all art of the artist, but lazy to click all of them?
   A lazy solution was done, see .otp/pageToUrl.js
-  (not sure how to do ‘cat dllist | xargs ./extraction’ on windows)
+  (not sure how to do ‘cat dllist | xargs ./extraction.py’ on windows)

 ### Art filename
 By default, the art will be saved like ```art-title_001.jpg```, and if already exist, will be ```art-title(art-id)_001.jpg```